 THE TIN ROAD / SILK ROUTE

 Archaeologists now present evidence that dates the earliest international trade convoys to 2700 B.C.
 This trade of 5,000 years ago involved cargos of tin, brought from the mountains of Afghanistan overland across Iran to the city of Eshnunna (Tel Asmar in current-day Iraq) on the Tigris river in Mesopotamia.
 From there the cargos were transported overland, via the city of Mari on the Euphrates, to the port of Ugarit (current-day Ras Shamra) in northern Syria, and finally from there shipped to various destinations in the Middle East.
 Tin was an important commodity, as it was vital ingredient in the production of bronze.
 The bronze alloy formulated in the eastern Mediterranean in the 3rd Millennium BC brought about a revolution in economics, civilization and warfare.
 At that time, there were only two known sources of tin in the world: Afghanistan and Anatolia.
 Anatolian tin was used locally and the surplus was exported.
 The increased demand for tin for bronze production opened up trade with Afghanistan, and thus the first known trade route, the Tin Road, was born.
-This route was the predecessor of the much later, and more famous Silk Road, over which merchants traveled to and from China.
+This route was the predecessor of the much later, and more famous Silk Road network, over which merchants traveled to and from China.

 The 7,000 mile Silk Road network spanned China, Central Asia, Northern India, and the Parthian and Roman Empires.
 It connected the Yellow River Valley to the Mediterranean Sea and passed through the Chinese cities Kansu and Sinkiang and the present-day countries of Iran, Iraq and Syria.
 By 760 AD, during T'ang Dynasty China, trade along the Silk Road declined.
 It substantially revived under the Sung Dynasty in the eleventh and twelfth centuries, when China became largely dependent on its silk trade.
 In addition, trade to Central and Western Asia, as well as to Europe, recovered for a period of time from 1276-1368 under the Mongol Yuan Dynasty of China.
 The Chinese traded silk against medicines, perfumes, and slaves in addition to precious stones.
 As overland trade became increasingly dangerous, and overseas trade became more popular, trade along the Silk Road declined after this period.
 While the Chinese continued to deal in silk and furs with the Russians north of the original Silk Road, trade and travel along the road substantially decreased.
 It must be understood that the Silk Road is more of a concept than a real road that can be drawn on a roadmap.
 The name was invented in 1877 by Ferdinand von Richthofen to describe the network of trade routes which linked China with the Mediterranean until they were made redundant by the European maritime discoveries of the late 15th c.
 The name was picked up again in the 1980s by UNESCO, and now signifies a larger concept for East-West trade rather than one specific highway.
 Scholars debate its exact configuration, and many varying descriptions of the route are encountered in texts.